-they were encouraged to establish new industries.
-The role of the samurai in industrial promotion policy has not traditionally been highly regarded.
-They were largely amateurs, and their moves into commerce coinciding with the Matsukata deflation period suffered failure.
+There were two main components of the samurai relief plans.
+On the agricultural side, the samurai were encouraged to develop uncultivated land into rich farms; on the commercial side, they were encouraged to transplant new industries.
+The role of samurai in industrial promotion policy has not traditionally been highly regarded.
+They were largely amateurs, and their moves into commerce coincided with the Matsukata deflation period went failure.
 However, some commentators have rightly noted the role played by the samurai as some of Meiji's few intellectual elite.
-Nonetheless, little empirical research has been conducted on the processes involved.
-This paper attempts to fill in some of the blanks with empirical research on Onoda Cement, a representative samurai relief company.
-As can be seen from the facts we have presented, the samurai of early Meiji were criticized as being "idlers," but nonetheless with a series of innovations successfully transplanted the cement industry into Japan, and in doing so laid the foundations for modernization.
-Having been successful in the Meiji Restoration, that very success led to the samurai's dissolution, but their disappointment led them on to success as the rare intellectuals able to tackle new organizations and technologies.
+Nonetheless, little empirical research has been done on the processes involved.
+This paper attempts to fill in some of the blanks with empirical research on Onoda Cement, a representative samural relief company.
+As can be seen from the facts we have presented, the samurai of early Meiji were criticized as "idlers, " but nonetheless with a series of innovations successfully transplanted the cement industry to Japan, and in doing so laid the foundations for modernization.
+Having been successful in the Meiji Restoration, that very success led to the samurai's dissolution, but the disappointment led them on to success as the rare intellectuals able to tackle new organizations and technologies.
 The steps they took were extremely advanced for the time.
-The company reacted dynamically to the surge in demand from Japan's modernization, invested in expansion, and was among the first to hire German engineers.
+The company reacted dynamically to the surge in demand from Japan's modernization, invested in expansion and was among the first to hire German engineers.
 The founder even sent his own son to study in Germany and learn a scientific approach to cement manufacturing.
-This too was a creative response fully imbued with the ethos of the intellectual elite, the "samurai,"
+This too was a creative response fully imbued with the ethos of the intellectual elite, "samurai."